 In addition, upperclassmen are always welcome to seek guidance from their college dean if they are not certain where else to turn.

 Other campus resources continue to be available to students as they tackle junior papers and senior theses.
 The Writing Center stands ready to assist with all of the writing challenges associated with independent work.
 In particular see their handbook on writing a JP.
 The McGraw Center can advise on managing a heavy workload as well as providing subject matter tutoring and one-on-one consultations on learning strategies.
 The Thesis: Quintessentially Princeton is a good resource for thinking about the thesis process.
-And once you're ready to think about life after Princeton, be sure to engage with Career Services to leverage their extensive insight on the career development process.
+And once you're ready to think about life after Princeton, be sure to engage with the Center for Career Development to leverage their extensive insight on the career development process.